-McInnis, a Republican, was the representative for Colorado’s 3rd congressional district from 1993 to 2004.
+McInnis was the representative for Colorado’s 3rd congressional district and was a Republican.
+He served from 1993 to 2004.

-Each dot in the chart below was a member of the House of Representatives in 2004.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McInnis is shown as a purple triangle. (analysis methodology)
+McInnis is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2004 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 McInnis sponsored bills primarily in these issue areas: